shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/channel-management.md

 Channel performance uses data from:

-- Channel Advertiser - The advertisers yield analytics receives through your SSP integrations (if applicable).
+- Channel Advertiser - The advertisers Yield Analytics receives through your SSP integrations (if applicable).

 > [!TIP]
 > We do not always receive the advertiser information.
 (Just adding this as a reminder).